 1.3.1.10.13 The wait time from the moment a request is sent until a service representative responds shall not exceed 4 hours during the Support Center’s working hours.

-1.3.1.10.14 The Support Center does not undertake to provide a response to enquiries received less than 4 hours before the Bid submission deadline.
+1.3.1.10.14 The Support Center does not undertake to provide a response to inquiries received less than 4 hours before the Bid submission deadline.

 1.3.1.10.15 Bidders that submit their bids when there are less than 4 hours left to submit bids in the Tender assume the risk that in the event of a malfunction, the service representative will not be able to solve their technical problem or answer any technical query that they may have.